hidenori-wasa/_PEAR_BreakpointDebugging_PHPUnitStepExecution/README.md

 * We can test in remote by browser display.
 (This is same in "CakePHP".)
 * We can display a code coverage report in remote by browser display.
 (This is same in "CakePHP".)

-Please, read the file level document block of `PEAR/BreakpointDebugging_PHPUnit.php`.
+Please, read the class level document block of `PEAR/BreakpointDebugging_PHPUnit.php`.

 The dependences
 ---------------